coldbootx/WoW_Addons/NetInfo/README.txt

 v1.1 - Added slash commands and mouse controls v1.0 - Initial release

-AUTHOR & SUPPORT
+AUTHOR
 ----------------
-This addon is provided as-is.
-For issues or suggestions, check the original distribution source.
+Created for the WoW Classic community by Feroartt

 LICENSE
 -------